Ninjabox1399/AlanWake2_Archipelago/README.md

 ## Victory Condition
 You need to acquire 5/10 of the "Progressive Verse" items (and the angel lamp), in order to fully complete Initiation 4 "We Sing".
 Each progressive verse allows access to the next part of the song, with 5 being required to reach the finale

+## Deathlink
+When you die to an enemy (not in the Prologue), this counts as a death.
+When receiving a deathlink, you must either die to an enemy if able, or reload your most recent save (auto or manual).

+If you have a coffee mug charm equipped, remove it and continue, no dying necessary.

+## Traps
+Currently, there is only one trap type, the Reload Flashlight trap.
+When this is received, you must (if able to) reload your flashlight.
+The amount of these items can be configured in the yaml.

+## Night Springs and Lake House DLC
+In the YAML, there is an option to include both in the rando.
+This adds 12 items and 38 locations.

+## Starting Items
+For Saga, Alan and Estevez (if DLC is enabled), you can use their pistol and flashlight from the start.
+Additionally, Saga starts with Logan's charm which is a check.

 ## Items
 Saga: